- Basic use

 This tells you reliably that the list in question is called

 debian-foo and that the subscribed address is

-that matches procmail's check for mail coming from a daemon.
-This means
+matches procmail's check for mail coming from a daemon.
+This means that a

 Another known limitation in our mailing list software is that most rejected e-mails get silently dropped, so the user has no real indication on what went wrong.
 For example, it is common for people to try to subscribe an address that is already subscribed: SmartList will simply ignore their e-mail.

-When using the Debian mailing lists, please follow these rules:
+When using the Debian mailing lists, please follow the Debian Code of Conduct in addition to these rules: